If you want to chat with our counsellor, you can use our paid carechat service. WhatsApp us!

 3. Is saheli a good contraceptive pill?

-This drug was included in the National Family Welfare Programme in 1995.
+This drug (Chhaya tablet) was included in the National Family Welfare Programme in 1995.
 It is safe and convenient to use.

 4. Does Saheli Pills stop Periods?